-How to stop feeling angry, sad, fear, hurt or guilt
+How to stop feeling anger, sadness, fear, hurt or guilt

 The five primary negative emotions are important feedback tools for our learning and growth.
 They are anger, sadness, fear, hurt and guilt and are the way our unconscious mind lets us know one or more of our boundaries have been crossed.
 Boundaries which can be changed through our decisions and beliefs.